Ph.D. in Management

 Why a PhD?

 Earning a PhD in Management would allow you to become a professor in the management department of a top business school.
 There you could pursue a research agenda that you’re passionate about and that can improve employee thriving and organizational effectiveness.
 You could then pass your knowledge on to the next generation of business leaders in the classroom.
-As a career direction, the life of a professor in a top business school is very purposeful and surprisingly lucrative–with unparalleled job security.
+As a career direction, the life of a professor in a top business school is very purposeful and surprisingly lucrative–with unparalleled flexibility and job security.

 Why Notre Dame?

-The Mendoza College of Business is launching a PhD program for the first time in its history–beginning with the PhD in Management through the Management & Organization (M&O) department.
+Mendoza has now admitted two cohorts of students into its PhD in Management program, and will be recruiting its third cohort this cycle.
 It’s an exciting and historic time, and there are several reasons why Notre Dame is a perfect place to pursue your PhD in Management.

-The M&O faculty are extremely productive, with work showcased in journals like Administrative Science Quarterly, Academy of Management Journal, Academy of Management Review, Organization Science, Strategic Management Journal, Organizational Behavior and Human Decision Processes, Management Science, Journal of Personality and Social Psychology, and Journal of Applied Psychology.
+The M&O faculty are extremely accomplished, with work showcased in journals like Administrative Science Quarterly, Academy of Management Journal, Academy of Management Review, Strategic Management Journal, Organization Science, Organizational Behavior & Human Decision Processes, Management Science, Journal of Personality & Social Psychology, Psychological Science, and Journal of Applied Psychology.

-Notre Dame is a Top 20 US News university--and one with a nationwide reputation and brand.
-A PhD from Notre Dame therefore sets you up for success at both elite private schools and flagship state universities.
+Notre Dame ranks 20th in US News as a university, with Mendoza ranking 13th in US News for undergrads and 30th for MBAs.
+A PhD from Mendoza therefore sets you up for success at both elite private schools and flagship state universities.

-M&O faculty study a number of topics relevant to Mendoza's Grow the Good in Business mission, including meaning, resilience, trust, diversity and inclusion, ideology, ethics, activism, humility, reputation, justice, and social responsibility.
+M&O faculty study a number of topics relevant to Mendoza's Grow the Good in Business mission, including social responsibility, justice, activism, diversity and inclusion, sustainability, ethics, reputation, trust, resilience, humility, and meaning.
 But we encourage PhD students to follow their own passions--and we'll help you develop lead-authored work on whatever you're passionate about.

 M&O faculty include former Editors of top journals, along with current and former Associate Editors.
 We also serve on the Editorial Boards of virtually all of our top journals.
 You'll therefore learn the craft of research from the people who have shaped the publishing process.